-The Massachusetts Interactive Property Map, developed by MassGIS, enables developers, banks, realtors, businesses, and homeowners to view seamless property and tax information across the Commonwealth.
+The Massachusetts Interactive Property Map, developed by MassGIS, enables developers, banks, realtors, businesses, and homeowners to view seamless property information across the Commonwealth.

 One of a handful of such state-sponsored tools in the country, the ongoing effort is the product of MassGIS working with community assessors, their mapping consultants, and other stakeholders.
 1

 - Type an address or a place to zoom to that location.

 - Click on the parcel to view property information such as land valuation and owner.
 2, 3

 - Draw a line between points